Matar-el-Rato/.github/profile/README.md

 ### Captures
 <img src="https://github.com/user-attachments/assets/4d28e0e6-4c21-4526-8264-c1fa971908a8" align="right" width="120" alt="Captures">
 Landing on a square occupied by an opponent's piece sends it back home.
-The attacker receives **20 bonus movement points**.
+The attacker receives 20 bonus movement points.
 Safe squares block captures.
 <br clear="all" />

 ---

 ### Goals
 <img src="https://github.com/user-attachments/assets/963a9012-a0b0-4a37-a0d7-d8894944da45" align="right" width="120" alt="Goals">
-Getting a piece to its goal square earns **10 bonus movement points**.
+Getting a piece to its goal square earns 10 bonus movement points.
 The first player to place all four pieces at the goal wins.
 <br clear="all" />

 ---

 ### Barriers
 <img src="https://github.com/user-attachments/assets/b5fb9f75-f0fd-4b20-bcef-00fce3c09156" align="right" width="120" alt="Barriers">
 Two pieces of the same color on the same square form a barrier.
 Enemy pieces cannot land on or pass through a barrier.
 The barrier dissolves when one of its pieces moves away.
-A **Fire Axe** can destroy an enemy barrier directly.
+A Fire Axe can destroy an enemy barrier directly.
 <br clear="all" />

 ---